 Address: Bear St, Kings Beach, CA 96143

 With more than 970 feet of sandy beach, Kings Beach State Recreation Area can be found on the north shore of Lake Tahoe.
-Stunning views of the lake and mountains ensure this always features as one of the most popular places to visit in Lake Tahoe.
+Stunning views of the lake and mountains ensure this is one of the most popular places to visit in Lake Tahoe.

-There’s an awful lot to do once you arrive, including swimming, sunbathing, fishing or simply picnicking.
-What’s more, there’s a playground and beach volleyball court, ideal if you need things to do in Lake Tahoe with kids in tow.
+Once you arrive, there’s much to do, including swimming, sunbathing, fishing, or picnicking.
+What’s more, a playground and beach volleyball court is ideal if you need things to do in Lake Tahoe with kids.

-The beach is equipped with the very latest amenities, such as bathrooms, a food rinse site, and plenty of nearby eateries for when you’re hungry.
-There’s also a plethora of kayak, jet ski, and SUP rental booths right along the beach, making it easy to explore the lake.
+The beach has the latest amenities, such as bathrooms, a food rinse site, and plenty of nearby eateries for when you’re hungry.
+There’s also a plethora of kayak, jet ski, and SUP rental booths along the beach, making it easy to explore the lake.

 Kings Beach State Recreation Area is open all year round and is just a short drive from Tahoe City.
-Whether you want summer or winter activities in Lake Tahoe, this is a dream location for a day of fun.
+Whether you want summer or winter activities in Lake Tahoe, this is a dream location for a fun day.